alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

     If what you need is a stand-alone blog instead of one that is integrated with a larger site, this can be done by using the `blog_dir` configuration option.
-    To see how this is done, see [Setting up a blog].
+    To see how this is done, see [setting up a blog].
     The rest of the tutorial assumes that you are integrating the blog with a wider site.